 Nearly three decades building hardware, software, and systems of systems—not just as a profession, but as a long‑running hobby and passion.

-System Design for Lean Teams
+Product Strategy for Lean Teams

 Get the SISE book on Amazon